Amalia Domingo Soler: Vision regained

-With the copies of El Criterio she reads Fernández Colavida and Lagier y Pomares.
-Since she cannot subscribe to the magazine, she sends poems in exchange for the subscription.
-She will do the same with as many spiritist magazines as she knows.
-She will ask to be introduced to the Spanish Spiritualist Society and will begin to frequent its meetings, so much so that on the 5th anniversary of Allan Kardec's death (03-31-1874) she speaks for the first time in public and reads a poem titled "In memory of A. Kardec".
-From that moment on he always counts on her.
+With the copies of El Criterio she read Fernández Colavida and Lagier y Pomares.
+Since she couldn't subscribe to the magazine, Soler sent poems in exchange for the subscription.
+She did the same with as many spiritist magazines as she knows.
+She asked to be introduced to the Spanish Spiritualist Society and began to frequent its meetings, so much so that on the 5th anniversary of Allan Kardec's death (March 31, 1874) she spoke for the first time in public and read a poem titled "In memory of A. Kardec".
+From that moment on he always counted on her.

-Her work day is endless.
-She sews in a French woman's sewing workshop and there, she composes the poems that she must keep in her memory or that the owner's niece writes on paper by dictation.
-She faces a dilemma.
-On the one hand, the directors of the magazines in which she collaborates insist on the need for her to continue writing, as her articles are highly commented on and valued as they are written in a plain and accessible language that everyone understands.
-On the other hand, she feels the need to earn her own living and not be a burden to others or to Spiritualism.
-She must continue sewing because it is the only way to support herself.
+Soler's work day was endless.
+She sewed in a French woman's sewing workshop and there, she composed the poems that she kept in her memory or that the owner's niece wrote on paper by dictation.
+Soler faced a dilemma.
+On the one hand, the directors of the magazines in which she collaborated insisted on the need for her to continue writing, as her articles are highly commented on and valued as they are written in a plain and accessible language that everyone understands.
+On the other hand, she felt the need to earn her own living and not be a burden to others or to Spiritualism.
+She must continue sewing because it was the only way to support herself.

-Continuing with her eyesight problems, oculists recommend sea baths.
-As she is known throughout Spain, a spiritualist family from Alicante sends her the money to make the trip and invites her to their house.
-Her day begins at four in the morning, at which time she takes a bath, and the rest of the day she dedicates to writing.
-She visits the spiritualists of Jijona and there she falls ill with fever.
-Thus, a trip that she thought would last a month turns into a stay of four months after which she recovers and returns to Madrid.
+Continuing with her eyesight problems, oculists recommended sea baths.
+As she was known throughout Spain, a spiritualist family from Alicante sent her the money to make the trip and invited her to their house.
+Her day began at four in the morning, at which time she took a bath, and the rest of the day she dedicated to writing.
+She visited the spiritualists of Jijona and there she falls ill with fever.
+Thus, a trip that she thought would last a month turned into a stay of four months after which she recovered and returned to Madrid.